 - 2x points on the first $25,000 of combined purchases per account anniversary year at restaurants and gas stations

 For a no annual fee card, it also offers unrivaled protection, including car rental, purchase, and travel coverage.

 One question I’ve frequently received is if you’re eligible for the Ink Business Cash is you have one of the other Ink cards.
-This includes the Ink Business Preferred℠ Credit Card, which offers an 80,000 point welcome bonus, as well as the Ink Bold and Ink Plus cards, which are no longer open to new applicants.
+This includes the Ink Business Preferred® Credit Card, as well as the Ink Bold and Ink Plus cards, which are no longer open to new applicants.

 The answer is yes — no matter what other Ink card you have (whether it’s the Preferred, Bold, or Plus), you’re eligible to be approved for, and receive the welcome bonus on, the Ink Business Cash.
 It’s logical that Chase lets you have both the Ink Business Cash and the Ink Business Preferred Card, given that the two cards are complements and not substitutes.
 They have different bonus categories, different perks, and having the Ink Preferred can increase the value of the points you earn on the Ink Cash, thanks to the ability to transfer points between accounts.